reactive/data-client/docs/guides/debugging.md

 Here we see the data flow.

-For example, when a useResource() hook is first mounted it might
+For example, when a useSuspense() hook is first mounted it might

 - Start by dispatching a fetch action
 - If no identical fetches are in-flight, the central store will then start the network call over HTTP